-The 'Age' is supporting the Centre with a weekly Job Centre column and the 'Sun' with a lob seekers column.
+The 'Age' is supporting the Centre with a weekly Job Centre column and the 'Sun' with a job seekers column.
 Employers have been both interested and helpful and an early visitor was Mr. J. D. Norgard, Chairman of the Common-Employment wealth Service Review Committee.
 It is difficult to say anything of significance in these early stages, but two facts are already very apparent.
 The number of jobs available is far less than the number of unemployed, and the requirements of these jobs and the skills of the unemployed do not match.
-It is not a question of any person for any job but the right person for the right job.
+It is not a question of any person for any job but the right person for the right

-SAVINGS AND LOANS FOR ARC
+SAVINGS AND LOANS FOR

 The Action and Resource Centre for low income families or ARC is run and staffed in the main, by low income people.
-Among its ARC provides activities, help and information on housing, employment, social security and financial planning to help people to make decisions about their own affairs.
+Among its activities, ARC provides help and information on housing, employment, social security financial planning to help people to make decisions about their own affairs.

-A Savings and Loan Project has started with several objectives: to introduce ARC members to a pattern of saving; to counter the strong influences of the media to spend; and to encourage group savings, akin to credit union principles.
+A Savings and Loan Project has started with several objectives: to introduce ARC members to a pattern of saving; to counter the strong influences of the media to spend; and to encourage group savings, credit union akin to principles.

 Each family participating saves \$2 per week for 16 weeks and then becomes eligible for a loan of \$100 including their own \$32.
 This loan is then repaid at \$2 per week.
 Two supporters of the scheme are needed for each loan and as repayments are made, this money is returned.
 There are no interest payments involved in any part of the project.

-Dear Brotherhood Friends, lucky draw for \$5 is made each week, and this money has been donated by three come eligible for loans so far, with twelve supporters
+Dear Brotherhood Friends,